 Plan and research

-So, before you make probably the most expensive camping purchase, put a lot of thought into the type you want and check out our article on how to choose a family tent.
+So, especially if you haven't been camping, before you make probably the most expensive camping purchase, put a lot of thought into the type you want and check out our article on how to choose a family tent.

 Use a groundcover